By Spencer Tolliver

 It’s not only about addressing racism.
 We help kids address all internal bias by facilitating conversations about sexism, religious tolerance, homophobia, and transphobia.
 As we highlight anti-Black racism and work to elevate Black culture within our organization, it is equally important that we uplift all races, religions, gender identities, and sexual orientations.
 True diversity can only exist when all people, perspectives, and backgrounds are part of the conversation.
 As a leader in the youth development space, BGCSF understands that we are uniquely positioned to engage with kids on these complex topics and build a better, more inclusive world where youth of all backgrounds are uplifted and empowered to succeed.

-.
+I leave you with one simple but crucial piece of advice for further engaging with this material: Embrace diversity in all forms.
 Step outside of your comfort zone — even when it’s scary.
 Ask questions, admit when you’re wrong or don’t know the answers, and be willing to respectfully engage when someone from a different background asks you about your culture.
 None of us have all the answers, but when we’re willing to learn from each other, it gives all of us a chance at a better future.